-These RVs are like a big bus and are typically the best for travelling the country in comfort.
-In addition to a larger bed, you get a bathroom with shower, living room and way more space.
+These RVs are like big buses and are typically the best for traveling the country in comfort.
+In addition to a larger bed, you get a bathroom with a shower, a living room, and way more space.
 You also get storage space in the form of an RV basement with Class A vehicles for your stuff.
-In case you need additional space, these RVs typically come with slide outs to be used when you are parked.
-One of the biggest drawbacks to the Class A RV is their size as you need to accommodate for their large size when you look for places to park or when you are driving in narrow roads.
+In case you need additional space, these RVs typically come with slide-outs to be used when you are parked.
+One of the biggest drawbacks to the Class A RV is their size as you need to accommodate their large size when you look for places to park or when you are driving on narrow roads.
 They are also not as fuel-efficient as other smaller RV options.

 Class B RVs

 These are built on a camper van base and modified to have a raised roof so they are larger.
 They are more limited in terms of amenities but you can comfortably stand and move around the RV.
 Most models will have a small kitchen and bathroom as well as a bed.
 Typically Class B RVs are for no more than 2 people and are often chosen for their convenience.
 These RVs are easier to drive than the larger Class A models, and they are much easier to maneuver on roads and park in campgrounds and RV sites.
 You can even park with these in cities overnight without anyone noticing you are in there.
 These have better gas mileage, making them preferred over the Class A options, but they are not as comfortable.
 Depending on how much time you plan on spending in the RV, this may be a more economical choice.